Invite the world into your home! Become a host family for a young volunteer from abroad.

 Being a host family provides an opportunity to strengthen language skills and communicate with someone who has come to Finland from elsewhere.
 At the same time, it opens up a chance to see your environment from a new perspective.
 For volunteers, the time spent with a host family offers a unique opportunity to experience local everyday life in Finland beyond their volunteer work.

 Most volunteers work in the fields of education or social work – in schools or workshops for adults with intellectual disabilities, for example.
 Volunteers are aged at least 18 years and usually between 18 and 30.
-They come to Finland from America, Europe, Africa, and Asia.
+They come to Finland from partner countries in America, Europe, Africa, and Asia.

 “If you are interested in becoming a host family, just give it a try!
 You can start with, let’s say, six months and see how you feel along the way.” – Mari Harju